 IBC (Inflammatory Bowel Conditions)

 Research suggests that the combination of Curcumin/Turmeric and Boswellia can relieve pain in certain bowel conditions.
 Evidence also points toward its potency in improving gut health.
+Boswellia has been studied for its potential to alleviate symptoms of ulcerative colitis, a chronic inflammatory bowel disease.
+The gum portion of Boswellia contains digestive enzymes that may contribute to its therapeutic effects, particularly in supporting digestion and reducing inflammation.
+Additionally, Boswellia may have protective effects on the gut lining, helping to maintain tissue integrity and reduce inflammation.
 Surprisingly, it seems to show potency in reducing some mild lung symptoms of those with Covid-19.

 Now, as for the study of Boswellia on IBCs, it was as follows.
 In the study, people suffering from diverticulitis were given 500mg of the Curcumin-Boswellia mixture twice daily for 30 days.